Biblissimacluster6/DIAMMtoIIIF/README.md

 ### Library of musical IIIF manifests:

 So far, the program has generated several manifests, available above, for musical manuscripts from the 12th century to the 15th century.
 Since the manifests do not yet have URIs, it is recommended to view them with MIRADOR.
+So do not hesitate to explore our demo manifests!

 # Beyond DIAMMtoIIIF